WELCOME! Find what you need

 8. Out of sight, out of mind.

 Folding the paper is a simple yet effective way to reduce visual clutter and overwhelm for students.
-This works well if your student becomes stressed by the number of problems on a page or tells you there are too many problems to do.
+This helps students who feel stressed by a page full of problems.

 9. Try Graph Paper.